itmayziii/gatsby-plugin-no-javascript/README.md

 :warning: This plugin should be included last in your `gatsby-config.js` as it relies on [onPreRenderHTML](https://www.gatsbyjs.org/docs/ssr-apis/#onPreRenderHTML)
 `replaceHeadComponents` and `replacePostBodyComponents`. :warning:

-## Available options (if any)
+## Available options

-`exclude`: `string (optional)` - Will be used as a regular expression to test whether or not a Gatsby javascript file should be excluded by this plugin.
+`exclude`: `string (optional)`
+* Will be used as a regular expression to test whether or not a Gatsby javascript file should be excluded by this plugin.
 The default behavior is that all Gatsby javascript files are removed by this plugin, so this option gives you a chance to "exclude them from being excluded :sweat_smile:".
-A use case for this option is to not remove the webpack-runtime.js file that Gatsby ships by default in case you have other javascript that relies on that runtime.
+* A use case for this option is to not remove the webpack-runtime.js file that Gatsby ships by default in case you have other javascript that relies on that runtime.
+* :warning: Make sure you enter a string 'a-string' instead of JS regexp like `/a-string/`, Gatsby has trouble handing off regular expressions to plugins.
+The string you pass in will be handled as a regular expression for you.

 ## When do I use this plugin?